Opportunities

 - A reading knowledge of German, Russian, or an Eastern European Language is helpful but not required.

-We are currently accepting applications for our Summer Internship, which is set to begin in June 2026, through April 26.
+Applications for our Summer Internship will be accepted through April 26.
 To apply, please fill out this form and send PDF copies of your cover letter outlining your interest and a current resume to internships@wendemuseum.org

 Please indicate that you are applying for the Collections Internship, both in the email subject and cover letter.